IvanKuznetsoff/VectorPSFs/README.md

 - **NV-Center Integration**:
   Includes a specialized workflow for NV photoluminescence, utilizing spline-interpolated spectral data to compute polychromatic PSFs at different wavelengths.

-For installation and setup instructions, see [Document](https://ivankuznetsoff.github.io/VectorPSFs.jl/).
+For installation and setup instructions, see the [Document](https://ivankuznetsoff.github.io/VectorPSFs.jl/).